maurodelazeri/gopipe/README.md

 # gopipe

-Example Data Pipeline Architecture written by Go with Kafka
+Data Pipeline in Go with Kafka

 ## Development